yeabat8tcap/ai-dependency-manager/docs/configuration.md

-# AI Dependency Manager - Configuration Guide
+# Superintelligence Dependency Manager - Configuration Guide

-This guide provides detailed information about configuring the AI Dependency Manager for various use cases and environments.
+This guide provides detailed information about configuring the Superintelligence Dependency Manager for various use cases and environments.

 ## Table of Contents